 Believe it or not, the cannabis plant does not produce Tetrahydrocannabinol directly, but rather starts by creating the cannabinoid CBGA.
 Enzymes in the plant may react with CBGA to create THCA, which is the cannabinoid with the highest concentration in the plant after cultivation.

 THC is only formed through the process of decarboxylation, which occurs when we add heat through a flame, vaporizing, or cooking.
 THC also is not water soluble, but will dissolve in fats.
-This explains why we should use fats such as oil or butter when extracting THC for edibles.
+This explains why we should use fats such as oil or butter during cannabis extraction for edibles.

 THC triggers the brain cells to release dopamine, which gives us the euphoric high feeling that many enjoy.
 Due to THC’s special shape, it seems to be one of the few cannabinoids that produce a psychoactive effect.